 4.3 Role Models modify teaching and learning as appropriate for children with disabilities.
 For example, they may give additional time to complete certain activities, ensure access, modify teaching materials, or offer alternative activities if children are unable to manipulate tools or equipment.

-4.4 Role Models has an ongoing action plan which is reviewed regularly and this accessibility policy which states:
+4.4 Role Models has an ongoing risk assessment which is reviewed regularly and this accessibility statement:

 5 Gender equality

 5.1 We recognise that nationally, there is an unacceptable discrepancy in the achievement of boys and girls.
 We are committed to seeing all individuals and groups of pupils making the best progress possible on our courses.